A Question I Frequently Get

-how did I come to segue into coaching and training from a highly fruitful journalism career highlighted by my founding the LA Weekly newspaper, of which I was editor-in-chief and president for many years.
+Is how did I come to segue into coaching and training from a highly fruitful journalism career highlighted by my founding the LA Weekly newspaper, of which I was editor-in-chief and CEO for many years.
 During my tenure the Weekly grew to be the largest and most successful city weekly in the country and had a profound positive effect in Los Angeles, including forcing reforms that materially cleaned up LA’s once brutal smog and catalyzing substantial cultural and social change in the community.

 Part of the answer is that in youth I was fascinated by the question of: Why we do what we do?
 Why so much pain, conflict, disappointment, heartbreak and depression in life?
 How come society could often be so dysfunctional and unjust – and how could it be changed for the better?

 As a young journalist I pursued these questions right into significant coverage of the post-Freudian human development movement, attending scores of personal development trainings and workshops.
 I came to understand that we’re like fish unaware they are in water – that we are mostly blind to the power and effect of the beliefs and assumptions we hold and which we swim around in – and out of which we create culture and society as well as form our relationships to ourselves and others.

 I learned from my journalism that the intersection of consciousness and culture meant that if you want a healthier society, you better have “radical sanity” – meaning psychologically healthier people whose lives are based on clearer and saner assumptions, principles and behaviors.